alda-lang/alda-api/README.md

-# releases-api
+# alda-api

-An API that provides information about Alda releases.
+An API that, among other things, provides information about Alda releases.

 ## Development